 The project seeks to answer the following questions:

-- How and to what extent do Swedish actors use support from Frontex for return operations?
-In this regard, does Sweden differ from other member states?
+• How and to what extent do Swedish actors use support from Frontex in return operations?

-- What is the relationship (formal and informal) between Swedish actors and Frontex in the field of returns?
-How do they perceive this relationship, identify its positive or negative aspects, and suggest ways to enhance it?
+• What is the relationship between Swedish actors and Frontex in the area of return operations?
+How do Swedish actors perceive this relationship?

 Photo by: Alexander Psiuk